 - Use a cloth, paper towels to put between the jars while freezing, or leave plenty of space if possible.

-You may store in your fridge for 4-5 days (it will become gelatinous, but heating will bring it all back to liquid state), may be stored in your freezer for up to 4 months, if it lasts that long.
+Store in your fridge for 4-5 days (it will become gelatinous — that’s a good thing — but heating will bring it all back to liquid state), may be stored in your freezer for up to 4-6 months.

-- 4-6 lbs of beef bones, some with meat on if possible (Oxtail, knuckle bones and round bones)
+- 4-6 lbs of organic grass-fed beef bones, some with meat on if possible (Oxtail, knuckle bones and round bones)

 - 3 bay leaves